-I use to dream, but I don't dream any more.
-It took so many years to see my dreams as realities, and I don't have the time to dream again.
+I use to dream.
+It took so many years to see my dreams as realities, and I don't have the time for dreams anymore.

 One reason I was successful at playing basketball was because I made the game my own.
 I played it how I wanted to play it.
 Once I learned the fundamentals, I was able to manipulate the game.
 I gained IQ and learned how to manipulate opponents.
 I learned to be deceptive, I learned to make defenders puppets.